 This is also the place to come for a word count and find out (for nerdy reasons) where you compare to other ProWritingAid users.
 The app tells you how dynamic your vocabulary compares to other users of the software.

 This is one of the most important reports.
-Find out if you’re overusing passive verbs (“is based”, “were selected”, “been tried”, “is seen”, etc), adverbs, and repeated sentences.
+Find out if you’re overusing the passive voice (“is based”, “were selected”, “been tried”, “is seen”, etc), adverbs, and repeated sentences.

 Stephen King, the hyper-successful (adverb intended) horror writer, wrote in his excellent book On Writing, “I believe the road to hell is paved with adverbs”.
 Mr King might know how to write, but that’s just one opinion.
 There are no fixed rules you must obey here.
-However, most people over use adverbs and it’s worth taking some time to find alternative words.
+However, most people overuse adverbs and it’s worth taking some time to find alternative words.
+The style editor might just be one of the most important tools.

-Unless you’re the greatest (or the most boring) writer in the world, the Grammar Report will find issues worth investigating.
+Unless you’re the greatest (or the most boring) writer in the world, the Grammar Report will find grammar errors and will help improve your writing.
 Some will be obvious errors.
 Others you can ignore.
-Your style, the technical terms you use, and the structures that define your voice, might appear as grammar issues.
-It’s your choice to change or leave.
+Your style, the technical terms you use, and the structures that define your voice, might appear as grammar errors.
+It’s your choice to change or not.

-This report also highlights spelling issues.
+This report also calls attention to spelling mistakes.
 As with all suggestions in ProWritingAid, you can ignore them and continue working by clicking the “eye” icon beside each issue.
 Jump directly to the issue by clicking the curved arrow icon.
-And click the “tick” to accept the suggestion.
+And click the “tick” to accept the recommendation.

-This report dives deeper into the style of the piece and locates overused occurrences of words and phrases.
+This report dives deeper into the writing and locates overused occurrences of words and phrases.
 If you use a particular word too often, making your writing boring, glance at this report before you publish and adjust as you see fit.

-The Readability report displays a measure of difficulty of reading for your text.
+The Readability report displays a measure of the difficulty of reading for your text (based on the flesch reading ease score).
 When writing for the web, it can help to keep your writing clear and understandable if you imagine your audience to be an 11-year-old.
 If an 11-year-old student in the US can read your article without problems, you score highly.
-I don’t put too much currency in this report but I use it to baseline the top ranking articles on a topic on Google.
+I don’t put too much currency in this report but I use it to baseline the top-ranking articles on a topic on Google.

-For example, if the top 10 ranking articles on the first page of Google are all considered super easy to read, it wouldn’t make sense to compete by writing a dense academic-style article.
+For example, if the top 10 ranking articles on the first page of Google are all considered super easy to read, it wouldn’t make sense to compete by writing a dense academic article.

 If you like to create writing that flows (and who doesn’t?) the Sticky Report is the place to check how often you use words like “in, on, just, with, some, and the”.
-These are called glue words.
+These are called glue words and can be found in a so-called sticky sentence.

 Why is is so bad to (over)use these words?